-- ▶ BACKUP BANK A, B, or C copies a group of 128 presets to the onboard backup ROM.
+▶ BACKUP BANK A, B, or C copies a group of 128 presets to the onboard backup ROM.
 Bank A contains presets 0-127, B contains 128-255, and C contains 256-383 (or 1-128, 129-256, and 257-384 when DISPLAY OFFSET [p.
-137] is turned ON).
+135] is turned ON).
 A meter indicates progress.
 It takes less than 10 seconds for a backup to complete.

 - ▶ BACKUP SYSTEM copies all of the system settings of the Axe-Fx II to the onboard Backup.
-Specifically, this includes:

-- All GLOBAL and I/O parameter settings

-- All TUNER settings

-- All USER CAB IRs

-- All GLOBAL BLOCKS

-- ▶ RESTORE USER BANK A, B, or C reads a group of 128 presets from the onboard backup ROM and writes these into the onboard preset memories of the Axe-Fx II when you press ENTER to execute the selected function.
+Specifically, this includes: - All GLOBAL and I/O parameter settings - All TUNER settings - USER CAB IRs 1-50 (Cabs 51-100 are not included and must be backed up separately.) - All GLOBAL BLOCKS - ▶ RESTORE USER BANK A, B, or C reads a group of 128 presets from the onboard backup ROM and writes these into the onboard preset memories of the Axe-Fx II when you press ENTER to execute the selected function.
 Bank A contains presets 0-127, B contains 128-255, and C contains 256-383 (or 1-128, 129-256, and 257-384 when DISPLAY OFFSET (p.
-137) is turned ON.

-- ▶ RESTORE SYSTEM reads all of the non-preset settings of the Axe-Fx II from the onboard Backup ROM and writes these into their respective areas when you press ENTER.
-This specifically includes

-- All GLOBAL and I/O parameter settings

-- All TUNER settings

-- All USER CAB IRs

-- All saved GLOBAL PRESET settings

-- ▶ RESTORE FACTORY BANK A,B, or C reads from a separate different ROM memory which always contains a fresh copy of the factory preset banks regardless of what changes you save to the preset memories or backup ROM.
-These otherwise operate the same as RESTORE USER BANKS, above.
+135) is turned ON. - ▶ RESTORE SYSTEM reads all of the non-preset settings of the Axe-Fx II from the onboard Backup ROM and writes these into their respective areas when you press ENTER.
+This specifically includes - All GLOBAL and I/O parameter settings - All TUNER settings - USER CAB IRs 1-50 (Cabs 51-100 are not included and must be restored separately.) - All saved GLOBAL PRESET settings - ▶ RESTORE FACTORY BANK A,B, or C reads from a separate different ROM memory which always contains a fresh copy of the factory preset banks regardless of what changes you save to the preset memories or backup ROM.
+These otherwise operate the same as RESTORE USER BANKS, above. - ▶ FETCH BACKUP PRESET loads an individual preset from the USER BANKS in ROM into the temporary edit buffer of the Axe-Fx II.
+You need to STORE this preset manually. - ▶ FETCH FACTORY PRESET is the same as the above, except the preset is recalled from the FACTORY ROM.